 5 Types of Impulse Control Disorder and Their Symptoms

 There is more than one type of impulse control disorder.
 Some of them affect adults more frequently than children and vice versa.
 Others occur in the lives of those who have faced certain traumas or who have been predisposed to mental illness.
 Either way, the presence of an untreated impulse control disorder can be extremely disruptive.

 Intermittent explosive disorder (IED)

-Intermittent explosive disorder is a type of impulse control disorder characterized by unnecessary and unjustifiable angry outbursts.
+The intermittent explosive disorder is a type of impulse control disorder characterized by unnecessary and unjustifiable angry outbursts.
 Someone who has intermittent explosive disorder may suddenly burst out into a fit of rage for no reason or become so deeply angry over something that doesn’t warrant such a strong emotional response.
-For example, if someone has intermittent explosive disorder and gets cut off in traffic, they may do something like get out of their car and confront the driver who cut them off or drive them off the road with their own car out of sheer rage.
+For example, if someone has intermittent explosive disorder and gets cut off in traffic, they may do something like get out of their car and confronts the driver who cut them off or drive them off the road with their own car out of sheer rage.
 Of course, people do find themselves overcome with extreme anger from time to time in their lives, but those who have intermittent explosive disorder experience this on a regular basis.

 Some of the most common symptoms associated with intermittent explosive disorder, or IED, include the following:

 - Heightened energy

 - Tightness in the chest

 - Temper tantrums

 - Threats to harm others